yusufozturk/panther/README.md

 ---

-## Why Panther?
+## About Us

-Panther is developed by a [dedicated team](https://runpanther.io/about/) of cloud security practitioners and is designed to be:

-- **Flexible:** Perform advanced analysis on log data and cloud infrastructure with [Python-based detections](https://github.com/panther-labs/panther-analysis)
-- **Automated:** Fast and simple deployments with AWS CloudFormation
-- **Scalable:** Built on Serverless technology for cost and operational efficiency at any scale
-- **Secure:** Least-privilege and encrypted infrastructure deployed into your cloud
-- **Integrated:** Analyze popular security logs, gather information about your cloud resources, and send alarms to commonly used destinations
+We are a San Francisco based [startup](https://www.crunchbase.com/organization/panther-labs) comprised of security engineers who have spent years building large-scale detection and response for cloud-first companies including Airbnb, Amazon, Riverbed, and more.
+Panther was founded by the core architect of [StreamAlert](https://github.com/airbnb/streamalert/), a cloud-native solution for automated log analysis open-sourced by Airbnb.

+Panther is the next step for security teams who need a modern alternative to traditional SIEMs.
+We designed Panther for massive scale, with a rich and intuitive user experience, in-browser Python rule editing, first-class AWS support, and more.

+Our mission is to provide an open platform to effectively protect businesses from cybersecurity threats.

 ## Use Cases

-- **SIEM:** Centralize all security log data for threat detection, historical search, long-term storage, and investigations
+Panther is the destination for all security data to enable threat detection, compliance, historical search, and security investigations.
+Panther's core features include:

-- **[Log Analysis](https://runpanther.io/log-analysis):** Detect suspicious activity quickly and effectively with Python rules
+- **[Log Analysis](https://runpanther.io/log-analysis):** Real-time detection of suspicious activity with [Python rules](https://github.com/panther-labs/panther-analysis/tree/master/analysis/rules)
-- **[Cloud Compliance](https://runpanther.io/compliance/):** Detect and enforce AWS infrastructure best practices with Python policies
+- **[Compliance](https://runpanther.io/compliance/):** Real-time monitoring and enforcement of AWS infrastructure best practices with [Python policies](https://github.com/panther-labs/panther-analysis/tree/master/analysis/policies)
 - **Alerting:** Send notifications to your team when new issues are identified
-- **Automatic Remediation:** Correct insecure infrastructure as soon as new issues are identified
+- **Automatic Remediation:** Correct insecure infrastructure as soon as possible

+Panther is designed to provide flexible detection logic, secure and scalable infrastructure run within your AWS cloud, support for common security tooling, and automation for painless deployments.

 _NOTE: Panther is currently in beta._